rchillard/sql.wtf/README.md

-# sql.wtf
+# SQL.wtf
-Website explaining wtf SQL is
+Website explaining wtf SQL is.
+That's Structured Query Language (SQL), but what is it really?

+Stay tuned.

 ## Games
 While you wait, check these games out!